razzin98/WeatherApp/README.md

 # WeatherApp
-Archiving old projects
-A mobile application created to check the weather anywhere in the world.
+Archived old project - a mobile application created to check the weather anywhere in the world.

 ## Technologies
 - Java